Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: Introduction

+As a result of its single-photon-level charge sensitivity, the cCPT is capable of mediating the standard optomechanical interaction in the ultrastrong coupling regime [see Eq. (\ref{optomech_ham_eqn}) in Sec. \ref{conclusion}].
+The experimental realization of single photon optomechanical dynamics in this tripartite system (comprising the cavity, CPT, and mechanical resonator) will depend on the optimized non-linear charge sensitivity of the cCPT.
+While the present work does not take into account such a measured quantum dynamical system and the effects of backaction, it instead considers a deterministic sinusoidal charge modulated signal in the photon shot-noise limit as a necessary step towards such investigations.

 The layout of our paper is as follows.
-In Sec. \ref{circuit} we begin with a simple circuit analysis of the cCPT, based on the standard modeling of distributed networks as equivalent lumped element circuits.
-While the general resonance characteristics can be extracted using these techniques, they are insufficient to fully understand the behaviour of the device as a charge detector in the low-photon limit.
-A more fundamental field operator analysis \cite{yurke-quantum-1984,vool-introduction-2017} using the device Hamiltonian and quantum Langevin formalism is therefore presented in Secs. \ref{bare} and \ref{cCPT}, which provides insight into the highly tunable nonlinearity inherent in the system.
-In Sec \ref{chargesens} we use this fundamental analysis to find the minimum-attainable charge sensitivity of the device when operated as a linear charge detector.
-Finally, in Sec. \ref{conclusion}, we discuss how we might define a standard quantum limit of charge sensitivity that accounts for measurement backaction, as well as how device imperfections and amplifier noise prevent the cCPT from reaching this limit.
+In Sec. \ref{bare}, we give a pedagogical introduction to the quantum scattering method (which is based on the superconducting circuit analysis methods introduced in Refs.\cite{yurke-quantum-1984,vool-introduction-2017}) by applying it to a bare cavity system (i.e., without the CPT).
+We next derive the CPT-induced, effective cavity Hamiltonian in Sec. \ref{cCPT}.
+In Sec. \ref{chargesens}, we obtain the photon shot-noise limited charge sensitivity of the device when operated as a linear electrometer.
+Section \ref{conclusion} gives concluding remarks, in particular how we might define a standard quantum limit of charge sensitivity that accounts for measurement backaction (relevant for coupling the CPT to a mechanical resonator, for example), as well as how device imperfections and amplifier noise prevent the cCPT from reaching this limit.
+The appendices give further details of our analysis, including the approximate, lumped element circuit model description for completeness.